neurelo-public/neurelo-sdk-examples/README.md

 ## Introduction:

-- This repository contains usage examples for Neurelo-SDKs genered for various languages.
+- This repository contains usage examples for Neurelo-SDKs generated for various languages.
-- To get started you can download SDK from project documentaion page by click on download button.
+- To get started you can download SDK from project documentation page by click on download button.

 ### Examples: